arohit-talari/san-diego-regional-medical-center-kpi-report/README.md

 Emergency encounters carry a **19.7%** denial rate and Inpatient encounters carry **16.0%**, the two highest in the data and both well above the **10.6%** simple average across all encounter types.
 Of all denied claims, **56.2%** cite Medical Necessity Not Established or Prior Authorization Required as the denial reason — both of which originate in documentation gaps during the encounter itself rather than billing errors after the fact.
 Reviewing clinical notes before submitting claims to insurers for high-acuity encounter types would directly reduce the volume of clinically-driven denials before they enter the pipeline.
 A targeted documentation audit focused on Emergency and Inpatient encounters — the only two encounter types collecting below the hospital's **75%** blended benchmark — represents the highest-leverage clinical intervention available.

+**Sustain the post-COVID readmission discipline through protocol standardization**

+The 30-day readmission rate dropped from **15.5%** pre-COVID (2018–2019) to **6.0%** in 2021, a **9.5** percentage point improvement driven by reduced admission volumes during the pandemic.
+By 2024 the rate has stabilized at **10.9%**, above the COVID-era low but meaningfully below pre-pandemic levels.
+The operational discipline demonstrated during 2020–2021 has not been fully lost, but it has not been fully codified either.
+Formalizing the discharge and post-acute care coordination protocols introduced during the pandemic — particularly for the encounter types most prone to readmission — would anchor the improvement and prevent regression toward the **15.5%** pre-COVID baseline.

+**Prioritize coverage intervention initiatives for the 18–64 uninsured population**

+Uninsured patients represent **15.9%** of all SDRMC encounters and carry a cost premium of **69%** above the insured inpatient average, averaging **$42,768** per inpatient encounter versus **$25,254** for insured patients.
+Their claims collect at **25.4** cents on the dollar and average **119.9** days to payment — the worst performance on every financial dimension in the dataset.
+The cost burden concentrates in the **18–64** age group, where employer-sponsored and marketplace coverage options exist but are not being utilized.
+Connecting uninsured patients in this cohort to available coverage programs at the point of scheduling or admission would reduce uncompensated care burden, improve collection rates, and shorten Days in A/R simultaneously.
+The financial case is straightforward — every uninsured inpatient encounter converted to an insured one recovers an average of **$17,514** in additional revenue.

 ---

 <h2 align="center">Questions for Stakeholders Prior to Project Advancement</h2>